eMongoose/Red-Tide-Occurrence-Analysis/README.md

 pip install -r requirements.txt
 ```

+# Usage
-# After cloning the repository, run the following commands sequentially in the root of the directory:
+## After cloning the repository, run the following commands sequentially in the root of the directory:
 Convert any raw data xlsx files to csv, or if it is already csv, rename it to something appropriate:
 ```bash
 python convert_data.py